OllieJonas/otz-scraper/README.md

 # otz-scraper

-Simple scraper for the Otzdarva Killer and Survivor Info spreadsheet for Dead by Daylight (DBD).
+Scraper for the Otzdarva Killer and Survivor Info spreadsheet for Dead by Daylight (DBD).

 More specifically, this scrapes three "types" of sites: Characters ([Example](https://deadbydaylight.fandom.com/wiki/Evan_MacMillan)), Perks ([Example](https://deadbydaylight.fandom.com/wiki/Survivor_Perks)), and the Otzdarva Quick Info for DBD Spreadsheet ([Here](https://otzdarva.com/spreadsheet)).
 For an example of what the output of each of these scrapers does, please refer to ```out/characters_LATEST.json```, ```out/perks_LATEST.json```, and ```out/spreadsheet_LATEST.json``` respectively.